 "Our thoughts and prayers are with Valisia during this challenging time, and we, along with the entire Motown the Musical family, are hoping for a complete and speedy recovery," producers said in a statement.

-The production, produced by Gordy, Tony winner Kevin McCollum (Rent, In the Heights, Avenue Q) and Sony Music CEO Doug Morris, opened on Broadway April 14 at the Lunt-Fontanne Theatre.
+Felicia Boswell, who starred in the national tour of Memphis, has stepped into the role of Diana Ross.
+The production, produced by Gordy, Tony winner Kevin McCollum ( Rent, In the Heights, Avenue Q) and Sony Music CEO Doug Morris, opened on Broadway April 14 at the Lunt-Fontanne Theatre.
 Read the reviews here.